Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, the report highlights that 44% of current skills are expected to become obsolete, requiring large-scale retraining.

-Despite concerns, there is consensus among experts that industrial automation, as exemplified by Xiaomi's "shadow factory," will bring concrete benefits in terms of efficiency, sustainability, and cost reduction.
+Despite the concerns, there is a consensus among experts that industrial automation, as illustrated by Xiaomi's "shadow factory," will bring concrete benefits in terms of efficiency, sustainability, and cost reduction.

 As China rapidly moves forward with its worker-free factory model, other countries are closely watching the practical and ethical implications of replacing human labor with robots.